Meaning of “ERC” and Link to EIP-20

 Developers, businesses, and decision-makers seeking to build or use Ethereum-based tokens and applications.

 “ERC” (Ethereum Request for Comments) is the process for proposing standards on Ethereum.
-EIP-20 is the formal proposal that defines the ERC-20 token standard.
+EIP-20 is the formal proposal that defines this token standard.

-Fabian Vogelsteller introduced ERC-20 in 2015 to standardize fungible tokens on Ethereum, enabling wide compatibility and token creation.
+Fabian Vogelsteller introduced the standard in 2015 to standardize fungible tokens on Ethereum, enabling wide compatibility and token creation.

 A fungible token is interchangeable—each unit has the same value (e.g., 1 ERC-20 token = another).
 This contrasts with NFTs (e.g., ERC-721), where each token is unique